audiBookning/sample-nestjs-stripe/README.md

 - The whole stripe code is in the `StripeAppModule`.

-- There are 5 different controllers and "main" routes each with its own service (used at this time only for the Webhooks), implementing different strategies:
+- The stripe code is in 5 different modules, each with controllers controlling some "main" routes with its own service (used at this time only for the Webhooks), implementing different strategies.

+- Leave only one module imported in the app.module by uncommenting it (comment the others) to avoid well deserved instabilities when using the @golevelup/nestjs-stripe module.

+- Their controllers are:

   - The code used in the `StripeCheckoutController` is directly based from [Using Checkout for subscriptions](https://github.com/stripe-samples/checkout-single-subscription/).